maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ##### Explanation

-The code ulitlizes Python libraries, including Pandas for data manipulation, Matplotlib and Plotly Express for interactive data visualization.
+The code utilizes Python libraries, including Pandas for data manipulation, Matplotlib and Plotly Express for interactive data visualization.
 The data, contained in a CSV file, is loaded into a Pandas DataFrame.
 The CSV file contains state-wise population and population density data for the year 2008.
 It's then sorted in descending order based on "Population Density in 2008."
 This sorting arranges the data in such a way that states with the highest population density appear at the top of the DataFrame.

 The top_states DataFrame is created to store the top three states with the highest population density.
 These states are identified based on the sorted dataset.